 A guy I work with but do not know particularly well recently invited me to a religious ceremony for one of his children.
 I politely declined the invitation because, at least in part, I had plans for the date in question.
 Later, I found myself wondering whether I would have seriously considered attending even if I did not have a prior commitment.
 The ceremony was one with which I was not particularly familiar, and the religion itself was one about which I know very little.
 I could have labeled it a cultural experience and gone to satisfy my curiosity.
 I might have learned something.

 On the other hand, I have been fairly content to avoid religious services of any sort over the years.
-Ever since I reached the age where my parents decided I was too old to keep forcing to attend church with them, I've minimized the time spend in such settings.
+Ever since I reached the age where my parents decided I was too old to keep forcing me to attend church with them, I've minimized the time spent in such settings.
 As an adult, I've made the decision to steer clear of such settings completely.
 I have not set foot in a church of any kind in roughly 10 years.

-I have always thought that one of the privileges of adulthood is that one should have the freedom to engage in pursuits one enjoys and avoid those that one dislikes.
+I have always thought that one of the privileges of adulthood is that one should have the freedom to engage in pursuits one enjoys and avoid those one dislikes.
 Yeah, I know it is never that simple.
 We all have to do things we don't like.
 That is part of the responsibility that comes with adulthood.
 Still, I value my freedom to avoid those activities I really dislike and have no compelling reason to endure.
 Religious services fall squarely into this category.

 The more I think about the situation, the more confident I am that I would have turned down the invite regardless of whether I was free or not.
 How do you handle this sort of thing?